 The Food Standards Agency commissioned social research to develop its evidence base on issues affecting consumers and businesses in order to inform its COVID-19 response.
-The published data includes waves from April to November 2020, the data from future waves will be published in due course.
+The published data from our Covid-19 consumer tracker includes waves from April 2020 to March 2021, the data from future waves will be published in due course.

 Additionally, we undertook in house social media listening to support our insight gathering around the impact of COVID-19 on food safety, food authenticity and food regulation.